XuZhen86/DenseTrie/Docs/README.md

 DenseTrie was designed with various memory optimization schemes by efficiently storing data.
 Due to the complexity of the schemed implemented in DenseTrie, explanations are available upon request.
 Please do not hesitate to send me a message!
 ## Known Issues
 1. DenseTrie may not correctly handle null strings and may result in segmentation fault at runtime.
-2. Consolidate on maliciously crafted words file may led to depletion of internal available space and may result in memory corruption.
+2. Consolidate on maliciously crafted words file may lead to depletion of internal available space and may result in memory corruption.
+3. Consolidate with no inserted words may lead to undefined behavior.